Updated for 2017!

 Most books written about vacationing at Disney suggest you get an early start, nap or swim in the afternoons, and go back in the parks for the cooler evenings.

 I really do take a nap every day on vacation, and our family does summer-Disney with a variation on the traditional plan.
 We stay up LATE, just as late as we can make it.
-We sleep in until nearly noon, and then we goof around in the afternoons at Downtown Disney and the resorts on the monorail route.
+We sleep in until nearly noon, and then we goof around in the afternoons at Disney Springs, the water parks when we have annual passes, and the resorts on the monorail route.
 We go back to the theme parks around 5ish.
-This will require a flexible schedule, park hopper tickets, and the ability to both wake up and stay up late.
+This will require a flexible schedule, possibly park hopper/annual pass tickets, and the ability to both wake up and stay up late.

 This works for our family, but it may not work so well for small children on a strict schedule.
 After five p.m., we hardly break a sweat, and I love the cool evenings at the parks with the soft lighting and neon colors.